 \section{Discussions}

-The topic in this paper is similar to Khot's smoothness property in that both discuss on an analogue of UGP with proven ($1-\zeta,\delta$)-gap hardness.
 It leaves as an open problem whether Unique Game Conjecture holds true on GUGP-PWT($\rho$) for $0<\rho<1$.
-We make a reasonable and rather bold conjecture: if Conjecture 6 holds true for some $0<\rho<1$, it holds true for any $0<\rho<1$, which would lead to the corollary that the d-to-1 Conjecture implies the Unique Game Conjecture, by Theorem 4 and Theorem 5.
-To confirm our conjecture, it would be very interesting to seek techniques to derive the $(1-\zeta,\delta)$-gap hardness result on smaller $\rho$ by the hardness result on larger $\rho$.
+The author makes a reasonable and rather bold conjecture: If Conjecture 6 holds true for some $0<\rho<1$, it holds true for any $0<\rho<1$, which would lead to the corollary that the 2-to-1 Conjecture implies the Unique Game Conjecture.
+To confirm our conjecture, it would be critical to seek techniques to derive the $(1-\zeta,\delta)$-approximation NP-hardness on smaller $\rho$ by the $(1-\zeta,\delta)$-approximation NP-hardness on larger $\rho$.